Car Insurance: Everything You Need to Know

 Personal Injury Protection (PIP) / Medical Payments (MedPay)

-PIP is more comprehensive and is required in some no-fault insurance states.
-It typically covers hospital bills, rehabilitation, and sometimes even lost wages, funeral costs, and essential services like childcare or housekeeping if injuries prevent you from performing daily tasks.
+PIP is more comprehensive and mandatory in some no-fault insurance states.
+It typically covers hospital bills, rehabilitation, lost wages, funeral costs, and essential services like childcare or housekeeping if injuries prevent you from performing daily tasks.
+MedPay is more limited, usually covering direct medical costs such as ambulance fees, emergency care, surgeries, and doctor visits, and works well as a supplement to health insurance.

 Uninsured/Underinsured Motorist Coverage